 Nearly three years later, New Jack was tried on two charges of assault and battery with a dangerous weapon in Suffolk County, Massachusetts.

-In the later trial, witnesses said that people in the audience chanted "Blood!
+In the later trial, witnesses said that the audience chanted "Blood!
 Blood!
-Blood!" and yelled at Kulas: "You fat fuck!"
+Blood!" and yelled at Kulas: "You fat f***!"

 The jury acquitted him, and the Kulas family’s civil lawsuit was subsequently thrown out.
-He even used a sign that read "Not Guilty" and placed it on the front of a grocery cart he wheeled out full of weapons to be used during a match.
+He even used a sign that read "Not Guilty" and placed it in front of a grocery cart he wheeled out crammed with weapons to be used during a match.

-New Jack (who has admitted that he was often high on drugs, particularly cocaine, during his matches in ECW) when asked what was going through his mind during the match with Kulas, New Jack simply answered: "I was high.
+When asked what was going through his mind during the match with Kulas, New Jack answered: "I was high [on coke].
 I didn’t care.
 It didn’t matter to me.
-The fans fucking loved it.
+The fans f***ing loved it.
 I thought it was great."

-You can read in more detail about the tragic ECW Mass Transit Incident here.
+You can read more details about the tragic ECW Mass Transit Incident here.

 New Jack and the Beating of Veteran 69-year-old, Gypsy Joe

-In an interview, New Jack described the veteran as "a midget with pink shit-stained tights" and had other disparaging comments for Joe as well.
+In an interview, New Jack described the veteran as "a midget with pink s***-stained tights" and had other disparaging comments for Joe as well.

-"I didn’t give a fuck if I would’ve killed him," is what New Jack said in a 2018 interview with Royal Ramble’s Brian Reznor about the incident with Gypsy Joe.
+"I didn’t give a f*** if I would’ve killed him," is what New Jack said in a 2018 interview with Royal Ramble’s Brian Reznor about the incident with Gypsy Joe.

 New Jack and The Stabbing of William "Hunter" Lane

-New Jack admits that since ECW, he routinely carried a knife in his pocket because of the constant lingering threat of the rowdy ECW fans who were many times according to him drunk and would "kick them, throw spit on them… all kinds of nasty shit."
+New Jack admits that since ECW, he routinely carried a knife in his pocket because of the constant lingering threat of the rowdy ECW fans who were often “drunk and would kick them, throw spit on them… all kinds of nasty s***."

-New Jack is eager to discredit reports that say he stabbed Lane 16 times proudly saying, "It was 9, I counted… alright?"
+New Jack is eager to discredit reports claiming he stabbed Lane 16 times, proudly saying, "It was 9, I counted… alright?"

 New Jack continues, "They called the cops, and the guy that called the cops didn’t say, ‘I’m at a professional wrestling match, and a guy just got stabbed in the ring.’
 He said, ‘there’s a black guy with camo on who has a knife, and he just stabbed a white guy.’"

-“I wasn’t thinking about going to jail,” New Jack continued, “I was thinking about killing this motherfucker."
+“I wasn’t thinking about going to jail,” New Jack continued, “I was thinking about killing this motherf***er."